Saints Row: Gat out of Hell: Plot

-The Third Street Saints hold a birthday party for lieutenant Kinzie Kensington (Natalie Lander) on their spaceship, but while playing a game of Ouija with a board that once belonged to Aleister Crowley, they unwittingly contact Satan (Travis Willingham), who proclaims that the Boss (Troy Baker, Kenn Michael, Robin Atkin Downes, Laura Bailey, Diane Michelle, Sumalee Montano, or Nolan North) will marry his daughter Jezebel (Kate Reinders).
-Satan then drags the Boss down to Hell, and Johnny Gat (Daniel Dae Kim) and Kinzie volunteer to rescue them.
+The Third Street Saints hold a birthday party for lieutenant Kinzie Kensington (Natalie Lander) on their spaceship; while playing a game of Ouija with a board that once belonged to Aleister Crowley, they unwittingly contact Satan (Travis Willingham), who proclaims that the Boss (Nolan North, Kenn Michael, Robin Atkin Downes, Laura Bailey, Diane Michelle, or Sumalee Montano) will marry his daughter Jezebel (Kate Reinders).
+Satan then drags the Boss down to Hell; Johnny Gat (Daniel Dae Kim) and Kinzie volunteer to rescue them.

-Arriving in Hell's capital city of New Hades, Johnny and Kinzie find that the Ultor Corporation has a branch here and confront their CEO and former Saints enemy, Dane Vogel (Jay Mohr).
-Vogel denies involvement in the Boss' kidnapping, but admits he is taking advantage of Hell's economy, and offers to help the Saints save the Boss.
-At Vogel's advice, Johnny and Kinzie attempt to get Satan's attention by recruiting several allies across Hell, including Viola (Sasha Grey) and Kiki DeWynter (Ashly Burch), Blackbeard (Matthew Mercer), William Shakespeare, and Vlad the Impaler (both Liam O'Brien).
-Eventually, Jezebel, who has begun rebelling against her father, finds Johnny and takes him to confront Satan.
+Arriving in Hell's capital city of New Hades, Johnny and Kinzie find a branch of Ultor Corporation and confront their CEO and former Saints enemy, Dane Vogel (Jay Mohr).
+Vogel denies involvement in the Boss' kidnapping, but admits he is taking advantage of Hell's economy and offers to help the Saints save the Boss.
+On Vogel's advice, Johnny and Kinzie attempt to get Satan's attention by recruiting several allies across Hell, including Viola (Sasha Grey) and Kiki DeWynter (Ashly Burch), Blackbeard (Matthew Mercer), William Shakespeare, and Vlad the Impaler (both Liam O'Brien).
+Jezebel, who has begun rebelling against her father, eventually finds Johnny and takes him to confront Satan.
 Johnny surrenders after Satan threatens to kill Jezebel, prompting Satan to name him worthy of marrying his daughter.
-Johnny agrees to do so after Satan promises to free Kinzie and the Boss in return, but changes his mind at the wedding and attempts to kill Satan.
-After killing his minions with Kinzie's help, Johnny defeats Satan, who banishes him, Kinzie, the Boss, and Jezebel back to the mortal realm.
+Johnny agrees to do so after Satan promises to free Kinzie and the Boss in return, but rebels at the wedding and attempts to kill Satan.
+After killing his minions with Kinzie's help, Johnny defeats Satan.

-However, Johnny is detained by God (Nathan Fillion), who reveals that Satan was plotting an invasion on Heaven since Zinyak hastened the Apocalypse by destroying Earth, and hoped to use the Boss as the general of his army.
-God offers to repay Johnny for defeating Satan, giving him one of five rewards: go to Heaven to be reunited with his girlfriend Aisha, return to Hell to become its new king, find a new homeworld for the Saints to rebuild humanity, recreate Earth, or be told the secrets of the universe.
-Recreating Earth leads to the timeline of Agents of Mayhem; the universe of Saints Row is retconed, and Johnny becomes a lieutenant within the Seoul police force, hoping to find his friends.
+Kinzie, the Boss, and Jezebel are banished back to the mortal realm, while Johnny is detained by God (Nathan Fillion).
+God reveals that Satan was plotting an invasion on Heaven since Zinyak hastened the Apocalypse by destroying Earth, hoping to use the Boss as the general of his army, and offers to repay Johnny for defeating Satan, leading to one of five endings.
+Johnny either: goes to Heaven to be reunited with his girlfriend Aisha, returns to Hell to become its new king, has the Saints find a new homeworld to rebuild humanity, has Earth recreated, or is told the secrets of the universe.
+Recreating Earth leads to the events of Agents of Mayhem; the universe of Saints Row is retconed, and Johnny becomes a lieutenant within the Seoul police force, hoping to find his friends.
 As Kinzie and Matt Miller (Yuri Lowenthal) converse about a captured woman named "Brimstone", Johnny prepares to interrogate her.